convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 - (TX) mode : property will be bound to some static text.
 - (TS) mode : property will be bound to a TypeScript expression.
 It can be a string (write it within enclosing simple quotes), a number (write it as is) or an expression calling some of the page methods, for example myMethod()
-- (SC) mode : property will be bound to a source picked by the mobile picker tool, coming from a Sequence call, a FullSync call, an Iterator directive or a Form.
+- (SC) mode : property will be bound to a source picked by the NGX picker tool, coming from a Sequence call, a FullSync call, an Iterator directive or a Form.

 ### Collection binding

 Collection binding will make a component with its content repeated for each data occurrence.
 This is useful to display a list of items.

 Sometimes, you’d like the returned data to be bound to a collection, for example when you want to display a list of items.
-Use the “ForEach” directive component by drag & dropping it in a mobile “List Container” component.
+Use the “ForEach” directive component by drag & dropping it in a “List Container” component.
 Configure its “Directive source” property by clicking the “SC” toggle and the “…” button, then select the recurring data field of your source.

 In example below, the “ForEach” component contains one “Button” component which will be repeated for each “employee”.